One-state solution: Ottoman and later British control

 Violence erupted again during the 1936–39 Arab revolt in Palestine.
-The British established the Peel Commission, which recommended partition of Palestine.
-While the Jewish community largely supported the concept of partition, but the Arab community entirely rejected the Peel Partition Plan.
+The British established the Peel Commission, which recommended the partition of Palestine.
+While the Jewish community largely supported the concept of partition, the Arab community entirely rejected the Peel Partition Plan.
 The partition plan was abandoned, and Britain issued its White Paper of 1939, which sought to accommodate Arab demands regarding Jewish immigration by placing a quota of 10,000 Jewish immigrants per year over a five-year period from 1939 to 1944.
 It also required Arab consent for further Jewish immigration.
-The White Paper was seen by the Jewish community as a revocation of the Balfour Declaration, and due to Jewish persecution in the Holocaust, Jews continued to immigrate illegally in what has become known as Aliyah Bet.
+The Jewish community saw the White Paper as a revocation of the Balfour Declaration, and due to Jewish persecution in the Holocaust, Jews continued to immigrate illegally in what has become known as Aliyah Bet.

-Continued violence and the heavy cost of World War II prompted Britain to turn over the issue of Palestine to the United Nations in 1947.
+Continued violence and the high cost of World War II prompted Britain to turn over the issue of Palestine to the United Nations in 1947.
 In its debates, the UN divided its member States into two subcommittees: one to address options for partition and a second to address all other options.
-The Second Subcommittee, which included all the Arab and Muslim States members, issued a long report arguing that partition was illegal according to the terms of the Mandate and proposing a unitary democratic state that would protect rights of all citizens equally.
+The Second Subcommittee, which included all the Arab and Muslim States members, issued a long report arguing that partition was illegal according to the terms of the Mandate and proposing a unitary democratic state that would protect the rights of all citizens equally.
 The General Assembly instead voted for partition and in UN General Assembly Resolution 181 recommended that the Mandate territory of Palestine be partitioned into a Jewish state and an Arab state.
-The Jewish community accepted the 1947 partition plan, and declared independence as the State of Israel in 1948.
+The Jewish community accepted the 1947 partition plan and declared independence as the State of Israel in 1948.
 The Arab community rejected the partition plan, and army units from five Arab countries – Lebanon, Syria, Iraq, Transjordan, and Egypt – contributed to a united Arab army that attempted to invade the territory, resulting in the 1948 Arab–Israeli War.